softwaresaved/esrc-software-study/Src/ESRC.md

 | Research England                                                                             | 2018      |
 | UKRI                                                                                         | 2018      |

+Although strictly speaking it was the *Social Science Research Council* (SSRC) that came into being in 1965 and it was not until 1983 that the SSRC was renamed the Economic and Social Research Council (ESRC).

 # Overall expenditure

 We start by doing a brief overview of all the data obtained from the